coaka/phr/README.md

 ns phr_scenario.tcl
 ~~~
 *In order to get results out from .tr simulation file, python scripts are provided.*

+**Note: .tr files need to be in new trace format as can be seen in phr_scenario.tcl configurations**

 + To get Packet Delivery Ratio (PDR), all you need is to run pdr.py as follows:
 ~~~